Topic: Applications of Spatial Data: Ecological Niche Modeling

 Location: NIMBioS at the University of Tennessee, Knoxville

 Objectives: The distribution of a species may be influenced by an array of factors.
-The combination of these factors results in the ecological niche, the set of conditions that allow a species to exist in a geographic area is a representation of the species ecological niche.
+The set of conditions that allow a species to exist in a geographic area is a representation of the species ecological niche.
 However, defining these conditions is difficult, due to the complexity of natural systems.
 One approach to characterizing the ecological niche uses spatial data, GIS software, and modeling algorithms.
-The objectives of this tutorial are to teach participants the concepts of ecological niche modeling, introduce them to select analytical techniques (formatting data in GIS; running Maximum Entropy (MaxEnt) models), and present how to interpret and apply spatial analyses.
-Participants will further be familiarized with several commonly-used and/or newly-available online spatial data resources.
-Participants will be provided datasets to use in hands-on simulations, but can also bring their own data if desired.
+The objectives of this tutorial are to teach participants the concepts of ecological niche modeling, introduce them to select analytical techniques (formatting GIS data; running maximum entropy – MaxEnt – models) and present how to interpret and apply spatial analyses.
+Participants will be familiarized with several commonly-used and newly-available online spatial data resources.
+Instructors will provide datasets to use in hands-on simulations, but participants may also bring their own data if desired.
 Applications of ecological niche modeling covered in this tutorial are: biogeography, conservation biology, disease ecology, macroecology, and invasion biology.

 The application process is now closed.

 A goal of NIMBioS is to enhance the cadre of researchers capable of interdisciplinary efforts across mathematics and biology.
 As part of this goal, NIMBioS is committed to promoting diversity in all its activities.
 Diversity is considered in all its aspects, social and scientific, including gender, ethnicity, scientific field, career stage, geography and type of home institution.
 Questions regarding diversity issues should be directed to Dr. Ernest Brothers, the NIMBioS Associate Director for Diversity Enhancement (email@example.com).
 You can read more about our Diversity Plan on our NIMBioS Policies web page.
 The NIMBioS building is fully handicapped accessible.